peemlerd/PISA2018/README.md

 # About the author
-This project is done by Peem Lerdputtipongporn, a junior majoring in Mathematics and Computer Science at Swarthmore College, PA.
-Peem is interested in using statistics and computation to make a positive impact to society.
+This project is done by Peem Lerdputtipongporn, Swarthmore College Class of 2021.
+As a Mathematics and Computer Science major, Peem is interested in using statistics and computation to make a positive impact to society.
+His area of interest includes education, economic development, and finance.